adrianagh13/adrianagh13/README.md

 Coding is one of my biggest passions!

 ## Professional Path 🤓
-I am studying Computational Systems Engineering, and I'm a React Native Dev at ✨ _Bright Coders✨_
+I am studying Computational Systems Engineering and I'm a ✨ _React Native and React Developer✨_ .

 ## Currently working on.. 🔭
 - React Native for iOS and Android